Breaking Benjamin come home for big concert at The Pavilion at Montage Mountain on Sept. 18

 From a press release:

 Fresh off the release of their No. 1 album, “Dark Before Dawn,” Northeastern Pennsylvania natives Breaking Benjamin are coming home to rock The Pavilion at Montage Mountain on Friday, Sept.
-18. The event, presented by Live Nation and SLP Concerts, will feature special guest Sevendust as support.
+18. The event, presented by Live Nation and SLP Concerts, will feature special guests Sevendust as support.

 Tickets go on sale this Friday, July 17 at noon and will be available at ticketmaster.com, Ticketmaster outlets, The Pavilion Box Office, or by phone at 800-745-3000.